Buy Redbud Trees Online | Garden Goods Direct

 Planting trees is an admirable thing to do.
 Not only will they add to the aesthetics of your landscape, but they are beneficial to wildlife as well.
 In the fall, their eye appeal continues as their leaves turn to a technicolor show or burgundy, orange, red, and yellow.
 Eastern redbud is named for where it grows, in eastern North America, and the beautiful, reddish flower buds.
 Other names include Judas-tree.

-Eastern redbud is an ideal garden tree.
-Trees can be used in small groupings, as specimens and for patios.
-Trees are suitable for small sites with full sun to partial shade.
+The Eastern Redbud Tree is an ideal garden tree.
+They can be used in small groupings, as specimens, and near patios.
+Redbuds are suitable for small sites with full sun to partial shade.
 It is especially beautiful in woodland and naturalized gardens.

-Eastern redbud is a relatively easy tree to grow, particularly suited to full sun to part shade and well-drained soils.
+The Eastern redbud is a relatively easy tree to grow, particularly suited to full sun to part shade and well-drained soils.
 The tree does equally well in acidic or basic soils.
-It is best planted balled-and-burlapped or container-grown as a young tree in spring or fall.
+It is best-planted from container-grown plants as a young tree in spring or fall as this will reduce root disturbance.
 Eastern redbud was introduced into cultivation in 1641.
 George Washington reportedly transplanted redbuds from the woods to his gardens at Mount Vernon in Virginia.
-Propagate by seed.
-Seeds have hard, impermeable seedcoats and internal dormancy.

 Eastern redbud’s native range is New Jersey to northern Florida, west to Missouri and Texas and northern Mexico.
 Trees grow on upland and disturbed sites in a variety of soils.
 They are not picky when it comes to caring for them.

 The fruit is a flat, oblong legume that is 2 to 3 inches long.
-Fruit ripen in October and may persist through winter.
+Fruit ripens in October and may persist through winter.
 Legumes have small, red-brown seeds that are ¼ inch long.
 The seeds are scattered by birds and wind.
 The thin bark is gray and becomes scaly on older trees.
-Stems are slender, dark reddish brown to black and zig-zag.
+Stems are slender, dark reddish-brown to black and zig-zag.